Eat

 The beautiful golden-hued All Saints Church in Marlow

 Perched on the edge of the river not far from Marlow Bridge, the striking All Saints Church is one of the town’s most iconic sights.
-Despite its historic aesthetic, this church occupies a fairly recent chapter in Marlow’s history, having been constructed in the Victorian times (though there was a church here as early as 1070).
-Hard to miss, the church’s graceful spire soars 170ft above the town.
+Though a church has resided here as early as 1070, this church occupies a fairly recent chapter in Marlow’s history, having been constructed in the Victorian times.
+Particularly eye-catching, the church’s graceful spire soars 170ft above the town.

 Marlow Museum